 (Implications: effects of brain injury, neurodegenerative diseases, learning disabilities, dementia, addictions, sleep disorders, schizophrenia, neurological development and plasticity, stigma and stereotyping, chronic stress, obesity)

 (Implications: stress effects on health, AIDS, dental problems, infections)

 (Implications: addictions, tobacco control, psychopathology, brain disorders, drug treatments)

 (Implications: cardiovascular diseases, stroke, hypertension, comorbidity)

-(Implications: Natural and human disasters, diffusion of viruses like AIDS or pandemic flu, social and cultural movements, adoption of fads and fashions that alter dietary habits or physical activity)
+(Implications: natural and human disasters; diffusion of viruses, such as AIDS or pandemic flu; social and cultural movements; adoption of fads and fashions that alter dietary habits or physical activity)